 The early bird gets the worm!
 Registration for the Open Compute Project (OCP) U.S. Summit... @Amber Graner

 Nokia Networks announced that it has joined Open Compute Project (OCP) as a Gold member, and... @Amber Graner

 Hacking Conventional Computing Infrastructure

-We started a project at Facebook over two years ago with a pretty big goal: to build one of the most efficient computing infrastructures at the lowest possible cost.
+We started a project at Facebook over three years ago with a pretty big goal: to build one of the most efficient computing infrastructures at the lowest possible cost.
 We decided to honor our hacker roots and challenge convention by custom designing and building our software, servers and data centers from the ground up – and then share these technologies as they evolve.

 The result is a data center full of vanity free servers which is 38% more efficient and 24% less expensive to build and run than other state-of-the-art data centers.